stasiselectronics/KiCAD-Project-Template/README.md

 This project structure was created using the Stasis Electronics KiCAD Template.
 It's what I use to help me focus on building circuit boards and writing firmware.

-The goal is to reduce the workload needed to keep and maintain good documentation that lasts, so we can keep it
+The goal is to reduce the workload needed to keep and maintain good documentation that maintains it's usefulness for years to come.

 I hope it helps you as well!